Ashrafin/complete-pokedex/README.md

 # The Complete Pokedex

-A elegant and advanced Pokedex, making use of localStorage
+A React Pokedex that looks and feels great.
+Makes use of lazyloading, search and localStorage.

 ## Instructions